KaiPereira/build-a-devboard/JOURNAL.md

 Now the Pi Pico can actually be powered by a battery, but we're not implementing a battery (if you want to, check out the Pi Pico datasheet), so there's a diode on the VBUS power line, so they have a VSYS line after the diode and a VBUS line before it, but because we don't need a diode, we don't need VSYS.

-This also means we don't need 3V3_EN, and then ADC_VREF is kind of just another thing to give a reference voltage to ADC, but it isn't really necessary, and we're just making a simple devboard so we won't use it.
+We also don't need 3V3_EN, and then ADC_VREF is kind of just another thing to give a reference voltage to ADC, but it isn't really necessary, and we're just making a simple devboard so we won't use it.

 Because we have these free pins, and also some GPIO's still left, let's just fill these pins with some GPIO's.
 I'm going to move the ADC pins up, and then fill the other pins with GPIO's.
 I also want to use GPIO29 which is an ADC pin and replace GPIO25 with that just so we get the added ADC pin: